neloe/kafka-project/README.md

 Submit to the course website a document (docx or pdf) with the following:

 1. Answers to the following questions:
     1. What times did the smoker need attention?
+Make sure to list ALL the times!
     1. What time did the food on channel 1 hit its stall?
     1. What time did the food on channel 2 hit its stall?
     1. Do you think other windowing approaches or considering the entire temperature history would be more appropriate for the questions we are trying to answer?
 Why or why not?